simba1997/dockerTask/README.md

 python ./main.py
 ```

-now you can access the app using : http://localhost:3000/  .
+now you can access the app using : http://localhost:8085/  .

-![Screenshot]